ajitii/Analysing_ecommerce_business_performance/README.md

 ## Dataset
 The dataset used for this analysis is sourced from Rakamin Academy.
 It includes:

--Order Status: The current status of each order.
+- Order Status: The current status of each order.
--Price: The total cost of the purchase.
+- Price: The total cost of the purchase.
--Payment Method: Types of payment made by customers.
+- Payment Method: Types of payment made by customers.
--Customer Demographics: Information regarding customer locations and preferences.
+- Customer Demographics: Information regarding customer locations and preferences.
--Product Attributes: Information about the products purchased.
+- Product Attributes: Information about the products purchased.
--Customer Reviews: Feedback provided by customers.
+- Customer Reviews: Feedback provided by customers.

 ## Dataset Structure
 Column Name	Description
-order_id	Unique identifier for each order product_category	Category of the product customer_id	Unique identifier for each customer payment_type	Method of payment used order_status	Status of the order order_date	Date when the order was placed revenue	Revenue generated from the sale
+- order_id	Unique identifier for each order
+- product_category	Category of the product
+- customer_id	Unique identifier for each customer
+- payment_type	Method of payment used
+- order_status	Status of the order
+- order_date	Date when the order was placed
+- revenue	Revenue generated from the sale

 ## Installation
 Prerequisites
-SQL Database: PostgreSQL or similar relational database system Python (optional for data visualization)
+- SQL Database: PostgreSQL or similar relational database system
+- Python (optional for data visualization)
-Visualization Tools: Google Data Studio or Tableau (for generating interactive dashboards)
+- Visualization Tools: Google Data Studio or Tableau (for generating interactive dashboards)

 # Setup Database
-Create a new PostgreSQL database.
+- Create a new PostgreSQL database.
-Import the CSV files from the dataset folder into your database following the structure defined above.
+- Import the CSV files from the dataset folder into your database following the structure defined above.
-Make sure to create the appropriate tables and relationships as described.
+- Make sure to create the appropriate tables and relationships as described.

 ![image](https://user-images.githubusercontent.com/77976107/173325369-97674007-82ba-42e1-92eb-52c7bd6bcf59.png)
 <br>Figure 1.
 Data Relationship